40+ Great Books Like The Crown for Fans of the Hit Series

 I absolutely adored this royal read about Grace Kelly and had trouble putting it down.
 The storyline is split between Grace’s rise to Hollywood stardom and her future as a settled princess.
 The writing was so captivating that I found myself sneaking pages on my kindle all over town.

 Kerri Maher brought Grace Kelly to life in this book about her life.
 I had no idea about her home life struggles, her many romances, or the state of her marriage to Rainer.

-Thanks to Ballantine Books for my review copy.
-All opinions are my own.
 The Queen’s Fortune had everything I love in a historical fiction novel – royalty, drama, a touch of romance, a strong female protagonist, and action.
 This book starts out all action and it doesn’t let up!

 I devoured the story of Napoleon, his former lover, and the dynasty that he helped her create with her eventual husband, who happened to be his #1 frenemy.
 They didn’t know what frenemies we’re back then but Napoleon and Bernadotte were the OGs.

 I was so excited to get a copy of this story which is set against the backdrop of Grace Kelly’s wedding to the Prince of Monaco.
-It was a second chance romance, a story of female friendship, and it was fantastic.
+It was a second-chance romance, a story of female friendship, and it was fantastic.

 It’s hard for me to figure out which character I loved the most – possibly Grace herself.
 Just know that Grace is more of a minor character in the story.
 I listened to parts of it on audiobook as well, and I can recommend that one too!

-Books about American Royalty
+Books for Fans of The Crown about American Royalty

 I had no idea the Kennedy girls were just as interesting at the Kennedy boys.
 This Historical Fiction told the story of Kick Kennedy during her stay in London before and during WWII.
 I found her to be a fascinating character.